 Choose four of the following:

 Typography and Page Design

-The course provides an introduction to the theoretical and practical foundations of typography and page design.
-Students study the history, aesthetics, and technology of typography, and current methods of page composition.
-Projects include design and production methods, using current software tools and fonts for typography in print and monitor display.
+Combining text and graphics is foundational for graphic production.
+The course provides an introduction to the theoretical and practical foundations of typography and page composition.
+Students study the technology and aesthetics of typography, and current methods of combining type and graphic elements to compose pages for print and electronic distribution.
+Projects include page composition and production methods, using current software tools and fonts in print and electronic displays.
 Students will apply their acquired knowledge to make informed decisions in the practice of typography and page composition.
-(Prerequisites: MAAT-101 or equivalent course.)
+(Prerequisites: MAAT-102 or equivalent course.)
 Lab 2, Lecture 2 (Spring).

 This advanced course focuses on analysis of production workflow efficiencies, process automation, and process optimization with an emphasis on the steps involved in producing, publishing, promoting, and packaging.
 Students gain direct experience with advanced workflow tools through immersive projects.
 (Prerequisite: MAAT-271 or ISTE-105 or equivalent course.)
 Lab 3, Lecture 2 (Spring).

 Students in this course will plan and implement publishing projects with a focus on usability, accessibility, and information design for the World Wide Web.
 Application of standard Web protocols such as HTML and CSS will be applied in the context of Web publishing as a part of a cross-media production strategy.
 (This course is restricted to students in the NMEP-BS or JOURNAL-BS programs.)
 Lecture 3 (Fall).